 Superior styles to HTML − CSS has a much wider array of attributes than HTML, so you can give a far better look to your HTML page in comparison to HTML attributes.

 Multiple Device Compatibility − Style sheets allow content to be optimized for more than one type of device.
 By using the same HTML document, different versions of a website can be presented for handheld devices such as PDAs and cell phones or for printing.

 Global web standards − Now HTML attributes are being deprecated and it is being recommended to use CSS.
 So its a good idea to start using CSS in all the HTML pages to make them compatible to future browsers.

 CSS is created and maintained through a group of people within the W3C called the CSS Working Group.
 The CSS Working Group creates documents called specifications.
 When a specification has been discussed and officially ratified by the W3C members, it becomes a recommendation.

 These ratified specifications are called recommendations because the W3C has no control over the actual implementation of the language.
 Independent companies and organizations create that software.

-Cascading Style Sheets, level 1 (CSS1) was came out of W3C as a recommendation in December 1996.
+Cascading Style Sheets level 1 (CSS1) came out of W3C as a recommendation in December 1996.
 This version describes the CSS language as well as a simple visual formatting model for all the HTML tags.